masagrator/FPSLocker-Warehouse/Methodology/Ancestors Legacy/README.md

 > Details

-Game is using internal FPS Lock.
-It must be patched.<br>
+Game is using internal FPS Lock + double buffer.
+They must be patched.<br>
-**WARNING**: Game is using double buffer.
-Since it cannot be safely edited whenever we want with patch, you must install additional mod to remove it.<br>
-You can find it [HERE](../../atmosphere/contents/01009EE0111CC000/romfs/Anc/Content/Paks/Anc-Switch_1_P.pak)<br>
-Put it to `atmosphere/contents/01009EE0111CC000/romfs/Anc/Content/Paks/` (if some folder doesn't exist, create it yourself).
+To disable double buffer just find `nvn.NumBufferedFrames` stored as UTF-32-LE and change at least one character to something else before game initializes.

 # How to find offsets